-The Horticultural Building reminded me of my many trips to the Philadelphia Flower Show, large self-contained displays of flowers, lawn decorations and furniture each with their own them.
+The Century Museum Village was used as the Horticultural Building, which reminded me of my many trips to the Philadelphia Flower Show, large self-contained displays of flowers, lawn decorations and furniture each with their own them.
 There was a lot of creativity to their displays with water sources, planted flowers and shrubs all over the place all colorfully designed.
 They also used some statuary to accent the plantings.
 It was a nice size building made even bigger with these creative gardens.

-I avoided all the fried desserts and got a traditional pretzel with mustard from a vendor from Pennsylvania.
+In 2019, I avoided all the fried desserts and got a traditional pretzel with mustard from a vendor from Pennsylvania.
 The was an expensive pretzel at $8.00 but it was well worth it.
 The thing was huge, freshly rolled and made and was still hot.
 With a little mustard there is nothing like it.
-The softness and butteriness of the outside made every bite enjoyable.
+The softness and butteries of the outside made every bite enjoyable.

 After lunch, walked through the rest of the barns looking at rabbits, chickens and taking another peek at the Goat Barn.
 They are really are a beautiful animal.
 After leaving the barns area, I walked down to watch the Equestrians perform.
 There is such a grace to jumping and the ladies did a great job.
 Some of them are so poised on their horses.

 As the afternoon wore on, my last stop was the Gift tents where they were selling handmade arts and crafts.
 You should see the work of these knitters, quilters and wood carvers.
 Some of the baby blankets and clothes were so beautifully made and colorful that I wished I had someone to give it to as a gift.